The ECLAN Summer School on “The EU Area of Criminal Justice” takes place every year in Brussels

 Course Description

-After 19 editions and a few years of Covid-related disruptions, the Eclan Summer School is back with its in-person classes and a renewed programme.
+After 19 editions and a few years of Covid-related disruptions, the ECLAN Summer School is back with an enhanced curriculum and dynamic in-person sessions.

 Grants